How to survive a voyage to America in the 17th century

 The only problem was getting there!

-People still had to sell everything they had to go to a place they’d start again with nothing, and what little money they had left after the ticket cost was to buy food for the journey.
+People still had to sell everything they had to go to a place where they’d start again with nothing, and what little money they had left after the ticket cost was to buy food for the journey.
 Here’s a list of foods people would have taken depending on their social class.

-Working class daily ration:
+Working class daily ratio:

 1 pound of hardtack

-50-100 grams salt pork or fish
+50-100 grams of salt pork or fish

 1 pound hardtack